[Date change–posted 1/4/23 (last revised 10/15/18)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define the university policies relating to the handling of faculty salary increases.

-REVIEW: This OP will be reviewed in October of odd-numbered years by the Senior Vice Provost for academic affairs with substantive revisions presented to the Provost and Senior Vice President (PSVP) by November 15.
+REVIEW: This OP will be reviewed in October of odd-numbered years by the Vice Provost for Faculty Success with substantive revisions presented to the Provost and Senior Vice President (PSVP) by November 15.

 1. All salary increases for faculty, unless otherwise mandated by the legislature, will be on a merit basis and will be based on quality teaching, research productivity, and other contributory activities, including university community service.
 The procedure for merit salary increases is set forth in the prevailing Budget Preparation Guidelines and Instructions for Instructional Departments.

 2. It is the initial responsibility of the department or area chairperson (where applicable) to recommend salary rates and merit increases.
 Their recommendations are, in turn, to be reviewed by the appropriate dean and the PSVP.
 Each faculty member is to provide annually a report on her/his work to the department or area chairperson for use in consideration of a merit increase.
 See OP 32.32, Performance Evaluations of Faculty.

 3. Faculty members who are part time or who are required to be students as a condition of employment may be paid according to a salary schedule established separate from the merit raises.